+[117]

+[122]

 Getting good value from rents and service charges

-Percentage of tenants who feel that the rent for their property represents good value for money - 98.9%
+Percentage of tenants who feel that the rent for their property represents good value for money - 98.9% Where does this figure come from?
 In our Tenants Satisfaction Survey in 2022 98.9% (451 of 456) of our tenants surveyed said they felt their rent was very or fairly good value for money.
+Why is it important?

 In keeping rents affordable we want to assist our tenants in affording all aspects of their home and daily life whilst receiving excellent services.
+How can we improve?

-We are pleased at this significant improvement.
-We will continue to promote how we spend rent money, take account of tenants' views and external and internal factors and seek value for money.
-This will ensure any rent increases can continue to be as affordable as possible whilst providing continual investment in your home.
-[125]
+We are pleased at this high level of satisfaction.
+We will continue to promote how we spend rent money, take account of tenants' views and external and internal factors and strive for value for money.
+This will ensure any rent increases continue to be as affordable as possible whilst providing continual investment in your home.